 Launching in Lyon

-A sunlit, furnished apartment with a window looking onto a classic Lyon street, the kind of home Cajou helps you reach.
+A sunlit, plant-filled Lyon living room with a grey sofa and a wooden table, the kind of home Cajou helps you reach.
+Applications open · 6 days left

 €980/mo